Do you want to know how to buy musical instruments early childhood for your preschool or day care centre?

 The sound of the instrument is much more important that the look.
 The best idea is to play and compare similar instruments before you buy musical instruments.

 For example, here are two sets of sleigh bells.
 The one on the red plastic band may attract the child to pick up the instrument but it doesn’t sound fabulous – the actual bells are inferior to the ones on the dark blue band.
-The child will soon lose interest in the sound of the inferior bells and will either drop it or try to take it apart.
+The child will soon lose interest in making musical sounds with the inferior bell-set and will either drop it or try to bend and snap the bells off the handle.

 Safety — essential criterion #2

 However, in conversation with a colleague who runs the arts program for a children’s hospital, I learned that some of the wooden instruments would not be suitable for use where infection risks are high.
-In that case, buy plastic versions so you can sterilise them between uses.
+In that case, you can often buy plastic versions so you can sterilise them between uses.

 And that brings us to the third criterion, durability.
 When you spend hundreds of dollars, or even thousands as I have, on instruments for use by children, you want them to last.